On the Arrow of Time and Organized Complexity in the Universe: Conclusion

 \section{Conclusion}

+This paper develops a novel methodology for the macroscopic law of increasing complexity, which formulates the arrow of time in terms of increasing organized complexity for certain systems.
+It introduces a framework for measuring the complexity of any observable object, providing a quantitative definition of organized complexity (OC) for the source of an object's observed value, alongside an order relation between observation systems.
+We hypothesize that this macroscopic law emerges in certain non-equilibrium systems with abundant free energy flows, such as the observable universe and the Earth's biosphere.

+The formulation of this law provides a theoretical foundation for the phenomenon of increasing complexity through its potential reduction to fundamental physical laws.

-This paper introduced a hypothesis that a macroscopic law, the {\it law of increasing complexity}, emerges in the universe.
-This law formulates an assumption that this universe is getting more complex with time.
-We then applied this hypothesis to the {\it fine-tuning} problem of the fundamental physical constants.
-This hypothesis explains the fine-tuning problem such that the fundamental physical constants are fine-tuned for the emergence of the macroscopic law of increasing complexity.
+We apply this formulation to the fine-tuning problem of fundamental physical constants.
+Our new explanation posits that these constants, and the laws they inhabit, are fine-tuned for the emergence of the law of increasing complexity in the universe.

-A crucial remaining problem is to (approximately) reduce this macroscopic law to fundamental physical laws.
-Such an (approximate) reduction would certify this macroscopic law and concretely evaluate the conditions of fundamental physical constants so that this law emerges.
+A critical remaining challenge is the (approximate) reduction of this macroscopic law to fundamental physical laws.
+Such a reduction would validate this hypothesis and allow for a concrete evaluation of the conditions on fundamental physical constants required to permit the emergence of this law.